 Minor Area of Specialization in Entrepreneurship for Business Students (People & Society)

-This minor in Entrepreneurship is intended to acquaint business students with the essential business tools and perspective of the entrepreneur.
+This minor in Entrepreneurship is intended to acquaint Miami Herbert Business School students with the essential business tools and perspective of the entrepreneur.
 Eligible business students must have a declared business major other than Entrepreneurship.

 or MGT 324

 |Financial Institutions and Markets

 |Entrepreneurship Simulation Experience: Inside the Mind of the Entrepreneurial CEO

 |Special Topics in Management (Ideation Practicum; Social Entrepreneurship; Legal/Financial Issues for Entrepreneurs)